Tienisto/moform/README.md

 # Moform

-Reactive, model-driven, and type-safe forms for Flutter.
+Reactive, model-driven, and type-safe forms for Flutter without the overhead of managing a TextEditingController.

 ## Getting Started